unique-chan/Simple-Image-Classification/README.md

 ~~~

 2. Check **`__init__.py`**.
 You might need to modify variables and add somethings (transformation, optimizer, lr_schduler ...).
-💁 `Tip` You can add your own loss function as follows:
+💁 `Tip`: You can add your own loss function as follows:
 ```python
 ...
 def get_loss_function(loss_function_name, device):